VeraCologne/LearningBlog/content/posts/2019-03-18-new-dashboard.md

 ---
 layout: post
-title:  "The One With a New Dashboard"
+title:  "The One with a New Dashboard"
 date:   2019-03-18 18:13:47 +0100
 tags:
 - apprenticeship